Ama Dablam Climb Expedition – Nepal

 • Airport transfers

-• Two nights stay in a Kathmandu hotel on arrival and two nights prior to departure in a double room.
+• Two nights stay in our clean comfortable Kathmandu hotel on arrival and two nights prior to departure in a double room.
 Private rooms are available for a small additional fee.

 • Other services and may be purchased and hired at minimal expense